moztomer/eslint-plugin-sdl/docs/rules/no-insecure-url.md

 - **blocklist** - a RegEx list of insecure URL patterns.
 - **exceptions** - a RegEx list of common false positive patterns.
 For example, HTTP URLs to XML schemas are usually allowed as they are used as identifiers, not for establishing actual network connections.
-- **unfixable** - a RegEx list of false positive patterns which a derivated from the variable name.
+- **varExceptions** - a RegEx list of false positive patterns which a derivated from the variable name.
 For example, a variable that is called "insecureURL" which is used to test HTTP explicitly.

 These lists can be overrided by providing options.